SpyBond/LegoBattlesRebalancePatch/README.md

 - There should be no bugs related to the patch, in more modern versions (1.9.4+), but older versions may have units with unusual behavior.
 The bugs present in the vanilla game have not been fixed, and more bugs may occur due to playing the game on an emulator.
 See [here](https://legobattles.miraheze.org/wiki/Bug) for a list of bugs in the vanilla game.

 ## Credits
-- Ryncat for developing all of the versions of the patch and writing the patch notes.
+- [Ryncat](https://www.youtube.com/@ryncat8115) for developing all of the versions of the patch and writing the patch notes that are included in the downloads.
 - [Opiter09](https://github.com/opiter09) for developing the [Entities Editor](https://github.com/opiter09/Entities-Editor), which was used to create this patch.
 - The Chinese team for developing [Crystal Tile 2](https://www.romhacking.net/utilities/818/), which is used to install this patch.
 - The Lego Battles community for testing this patch and helping in development.